adamelliot/exemplar/README.markdown

 Currently it's pretty alpha, but it works.
 Data is saved to a cookie for now, it will eventually sit on a small Sintra app with DataMapper db.

+The code is a bit of mess right now, but the app works.

 ## Upcoming features

 - Sintra + DataMapper Backend